 Why I would love to travel to Indonesia

-Being a fan of offbeat traveling and unusual things to see and do, I feel Indonesia, even though now a very popular tourist destination, would be a great choice for lesser visited places.
-I’m thinking about the bizarre archaeological site of Goa Gajah, or Elephant Cave, temple with an evil face carved out of the big stone at the entrance to welcome the visitors.
-Or the spectacular Kalimutu Volcano in the Indonesian island of Flores, that looks actually more like a series of volcanoes, with three craters that are now lakes and release a stunning rainbow of colours, and the no less than outlandish Gereja Ayam, aptly translating into Chicken Church given its odd chicken shape, in the heart of a lush forest.
+Being a fan of offbeat traveling and unusual things to see and do, I feel Indonesia, even though now a very popular tourist destination, would be a great choice for lesser-visited places.
+I’m thinking about the bizarre archaeological site of Goa Gajah, or Elephant Cave, the temple with an evil face carved out of the big stone at the entrance to welcome the visitors.
+Or the spectacular Kalimutu Volcano in the Indonesian island of Flores, that looks actually more like a series of volcanoes, with three craters that are now lakes and release a stunning rainbow of colors, and the no less than outlandish Gereja Ayam, aptly translating into Chicken Church given its odd chicken shape, in the heart of a lush forest.

 Obviously, being my first trip to Indonesia, I would certainly visit Bali and Ubud, even though not really “unexpected”, for sure a treat (it’s a pampering trip, remember?).
 In Ubud I would most likely book the beautiful Bebek Tepi Sawah resort of villas to enjoy their pool and spa pretty much every day (have a look here if you don’t know what I mean), and from my luxurious room, here too I would visit the most and least known places with some strategic jaunts to the latest restaurant and cafe openings.